Murder of Wadea al-Fayoume: Aftermath

 A vigil for al-Fayoume was held shortly after his death at a local basketball court in Plainfield to mark his love for the sport.
 His father spoke to the crowd, calling his son an "All-American boy" who was always smiling and full of love, with other friends and family members speaking.
 The highest-ranking Muslim in the Biden administration, Dilawar Syed, also attended and spoke on behalf of the president.

 A fundraiser was organized through LaunchGood to help cover funeral and medical expenses for al-Fayoume and his mother.
 A portion of the fundraiser would be sectioned off to provide safe and secure housing for Shahin, and another portion will be used to establish a charity in al-Fayoume's name.

 Shahin spent weeks recovering from her stab wounds.
-The funeral for al-Fayoume drew large crowd.
+The funeral for al-Fayoume drew a large crowd.
 Officials in Plainfield named a local park playground after al-Fayoume.
 A memorial was unveiled on June 28, 2025.

 On July 24, 2025, Czuba died in prison at the age of 73.
 His cause of death has not been determined, but prior to his death, he had stage 4 cancer.